When you invest in bonds, you are effectively lending money to a

 or fixed interest investments are the same.

 as shares.
-However, losses are still likely to happen in some
+However, losses are possible if interest rates

-Most bonds have a credit rating, but most ratings agencies only
+Most bonds have a credit rating, but ratings agencies

-make this information available to wholesale clients and advisers.
+may only make this information available to wholesale clients

 Ask a licensed financial adviser to help you work out